xliu117/Leetcode/Facebook/LC489. Robot Room Cleaner/readme.md

 The initial direction of the robot will be facing up.
 All accessible cells are connected, which means the all cells marked as 1 will be accessible by the robot.
 Assume all four edges of the grid are all surrounded by wall.

+### Summary

+#### idea

+this problem can be solved by DFS/backtracking. using a hashset to save all the visied cells. if visited.contains(path) return. each time visited a new path, save the path to visited and robot.clean() to clean the cell.

+there are 4 different directions to consider. we need to cosider all the situations, if robot.move() is true, then we consider the new location in 4 directions  backtracking(robot, visited, nx, ny, arrow);
+then trace back one step:
+                robot.turnLeft();
+                robot.turnLeft();
+                robot.move();
+                robot.turnLeft();
+                robot.turnLeft();

+ if it can not move forward, always turnRight();
+ then update the direation.

+ #### complexity:

+ time: O(4^(N-M))

+ space: O(N-M)

+ N is the total number of cells in the room and M is the total number of obstacle cells.